uob-coms20007/uob-coms20007.github.io/notes/syntax/frontend.md

 Typically, the part of the software that is responsible for reading the text and constructing some internal representation of its structure is called a *frontend*.
 There is no one way to organise a front-end but, in practice, most frontends adopt a certain architecture which makes this complicated task a bit easier.

-The aim of this lecture is to illustrate this architecture and its first component using the Brischeme interpreter frontend as an example.
+The aim of this lecture is to illustrate this architecture and its first component using the [Brischeme interpreter](../../questions/cwk0.pdf) frontend as an example.

 # The Brischeme Interpreter

 The Brischeme interpreter is a tool for reading Brischeme code and executing it.
+The practical exercises this week will involve you getting the source code for the interpreter and extending it in various ways.

 The interpreter has three components, the _lexer_, the _parser_ and the _evaluator_.
 The lexer and the parser together constitute the frontend: their  responsibility is to take a string of text as input and construct the corresponding internal representation of its structure.

 <img src="../../assets/syntax/brischeme_interpreter.png" style="max-width:600px;"/>

 The input to the frontend is some text, a string.
 The output is a representation of the structure conveyed by that sequence of characters.
 In the case of the Brischeme interpreter it is an Abstract Syntax Tree (AST).
 We will discuss ASTs in more detail in Week 4 but, for now, you should just think of an AST as a tree data structure which is convenient as an in-memory representation of the program contained in that input string.

-In the Brischeme interpreter, this datatype is defined as follows:
+In the Brischeme interpreter, the datatype for ASTs is defined as the following variant type:
 ```ocaml
 (** A [sexp] is an expression to be evaluated. *)
 type sexp =